FractalBlocks/Fractal/DEVELOPMENT.md

 There are TODOs for short term:

 - Add error index (DX)
-- Add adapters to Component type
 - Use complexList inside manyLists example and add adapter to complexList
 - Document adapters like a way for nesting complex lists (dynamic component trees)
 - Improve the complexList (AKA add more behavior)
-- Allow use `Actions<typeof state>` for typesafe actions
 - Document `Actions<typeof state>`
 - Refactor examples to make use of typesafe actions
 - Router